Sharan-G-S/Factory-Process-Monitoring-Agent/README.md

 ## Support

-For issues, questions, or contributions, please refer to the project documentation or contact the development team.
+For issues, questions, or contributions, please Mail to sharangs08@gmail.com
 ---

 **Built with ❤️ for modern manufacturing operations**